wolfgangfist/gema/README.md

 A fine-tuned variant of CSM powers the [interactive voice demo](https://www.sesame.com/voicedemo) shown in our [blog post](https://www.sesame.com/research/crossing_the_uncanny_valley_of_voice).

-A hosted [HuggingFace space](https://huggingface.co/spaces/sesame/csm-1b) is also available for testing audio generation.
+A hosted [Hugging Face space](https://huggingface.co/spaces/sesame/csm-1b) is also available for testing audio generation.

 ## Requirements

-* A CUDA-compatible GPU (runs on CPU otherwise)
+* A CUDA-compatible GPU
 * The code has been tested on CUDA 12.4 and 12.6, but it may also work on other versions
 * Similarly, Python 3.10 is recommended, but newer versions may be fine
 * For some audio operations, `ffmpeg` may be required